Ricker Polsdorfer, MD

 American Heart Association website.
 Available at:

 Overview of arrhythmias.
-Merck Manual of Diagnosis and Therapy website.
-Available at: http://www.merckmanuals.com/professional/cardiovascular_disorders/arrhythmias_and_conduction_disorders/overview_of_arrhythmias.html.
+Merck Manual Professional Version website.
+Available at: http://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/overview-of-arrhythmias.
 Updated July 2012.
 Accessed March 18, 2014.

 Types of arrhythmia.
 National Heart, Lung, and Blood Institute website.
 Available at: